DrakeAlia/DrakeAlia/README.md

 ## 👨‍💻 Me:

 - 🔭 I’m currently working on recreating tesla's website on my own using react!
-- 📚 I'm currently expanding my redux skills
+- 📚 I'm currently expanding my react skills and building websites for practicing purposes
 - 👯 I'm looking to collaborate with other devs
-- 🥅 My goals for 2020: To contribute to more projects with others
+- 🥅 My goals for 2021: To contribute to more projects with others
 - ⚡️ Fun fact about me: I love to cook and treat coding like coooking 😂

 ### 📱 Connection: